-As the General Election in Nigeria are drawing nearer, stakeholders and political parties are sharpening their weapons, and they send their intellectual or media spokesmen to the front line some barking more or less incantatory claims and other ushering fraudulent certainties.
+As the General Elections in Nigeria are drawing nearer, stakeholders and political parties are sharpening their weapons, and they send their intellectual or media spokesmen to the front line some barking more or less incantatory claims and other ushering fraudulent certainties.
 The recent statement by Reverend Kukah that the dismissal of Buhari is not the solution to Nigeria’s problems is one of those fraudulent certainties, because it takes the form of an one-eyed, tolerably irresponsible syllogism.

 Yes, dismissing Buhari, as well as having elected him – as we can retrospectively admit – is not the solution to Nigeria’s problems.
 But the logical incompleteness of the famous reverend’s statement lies in the insidious silence on the need to turn Buhari’s page.